 You’re always on the lookout for split ends or hair breakage

-Touching your hair repetitively every time you do a specific task
+Touching your hair repetitively when doing a specific task

 You don't like the feel of your hair